Smallpox vaccine: Variolation

 Variolation was also practiced throughout the latter half of the 17th century by physicians in Turkey, Persia, and Africa.
 In 1714 and 1716, two reports of the Ottoman Empire Turkish method of inoculation were made to the Royal Society in England, by Emmanuel Timoni, a doctor affiliated with the British Embassy in Constantinople, and Giacomo Pylarini.
 Source material tells us on Lady Mary Wortley Montagu; "When Lady Mary was in the Ottoman Empire, she discovered the local practice of inoculation against smallpox called variolation."
-In 1718 she had her son, aged five variolated.
+In 1718 she had her son, aged five, variolated.
 He recovered quickly.
 She returned to London and had her daughter variolated in 1721 by Charles Maitland, during an epidemic of smallpox.
-This encouraged the British Royal Family to take an interest and a trial of variolation was carried out on prisoners in Newgate Prison.
+This encouraged the British royal family to take an interest and a trial of variolation was carried out on prisoners in Newgate Prison.
 This was successful and in 1722 Caroline of Ansbach, the Princess of Wales, allowed Maitland to vaccinate her children.
 The success of these variolations assured the British people that the procedure was safe.

 Stimulated by a severe epidemic, variolation was first employed in North America in 1721.
 The procedure had been known in Boston since 1706, when preacher Cotton Mather learned it from Onesimus, a man he held as a slave, who – like many of his peers – had been inoculated in Africa before they were kidnapped.
 This practice was widely criticized at first.
-However, a limited trial showed six deaths occurred out of 244 who were variolated (2.5%), while 844 out of 5980 died of natural disease (14%), and the process was widely adopted throughout the colonies.
+However, a limited trial showed six deaths that had occurred out of 244 were variolated (2.5%), while 844 out of 5980 died of natural disease (14%), and the process was widely adopted throughout the colonies.

 The inoculation technique was documented as having a mortality rate of only one in a thousand.
 Two years after Kennedy's description appeared, March 1718, Dr. Charles Maitland successfully inoculated the five-year-old son of the British ambassador to the Turkish court under orders from the ambassador's wife Lady Mary Wortley Montagu, who four years later introduced the practice to England.